 Departing Cape Town we pass through the picturesque Namaqualand region.
 We overnight at the foot of the Van Ryns Pass.
 During the months of August – October the landscape is transformed into an explosion of colour due to the numerous wild flowers of the region.
-(Serviced Camping – B, L, D)
+(Serviced Camping – B & D)

 We head north into the Kalahari and the magnificent Kgalagadi Transfrontier Park.
 Covering over 3.6 million hectares this is one of the largest reserves in Africa.
 Due to sparse vegetation in the area excellent predator sightings are common including that of the famous black mane Lion.
 We enjoy morning & afternoon game drives in the Park.
-(Serviced Camping – B, L, D)
+(Serviced Camping – B & D)

 Leaving the Kalahari region we head west and enter Namibia.
 After setting up camp enjoy a walk along the rim of the canyon and watch the changing colours of sunset over the canyon.
-(Serviced Camping – B, L, D)
+(Serviced Camping – B & D)

 Our journey takes us north through ever changing scenery to our camp located on the edge of the Namib Desert.
-We enjoy a sunset walk in the dunes surrounding our camp.
 The following morning is an early departure for Sossusvlei, stopping in the dune belt to witness the changing colours of the world’s highest sand dunes.
 We undertake a 5km walk to Sossusvlei and Deadvlei.
 In the afternoon we enjoy a short hike through the Sesriem Canyon.
-(Serviced Camping – B, L, D)
+(Serviced Camping – B & D)

 Heading north we reach the coast at Walvis Bay and enjoy lunch while viewing the many flamingos feeding.
-We arrive in Swakopmund and spend the afternoon and following day exploring this German colonial town or booking one of the numerous optional excursions (own expense).
+We arrive in Swakopmund and spend the afternoon and following morning exploring this German colonial town or booking one of the numerous optional excursions (own expense).
 Activities available include dolphin cruises, scenic flights over the vast Namib and many more.
-Accommodation at the BON Hotel.
-(Accommodated – B, L – dinner own account)
+Accommodation Dunedin Star Guesthouse.
+(Accommodated – B)

 Many other activities available

 Leaving Swakopmund after lunch we set up camp among the boulders of the Spitzkoppe Mountains.
 The afternoon is free to explore the stunning surrounding area on foot.
 The spectacular setting of our remote bushcamp is sure to leave a lasting impression.
-(Serviced Camping – B & D. Lunch own account)
+(Serviced Camping – B & D)

-We enter Etosha and travel through the park to Okakeujo Restcamp.
 This Park is one of the most important reserves and game sanctuaries in Africa with thousands of wild animals such as blue wildebeest, springbok, zebra, kudu, giraffe, cheetah, leopard, lion and elephant making this area their home.
-Floodlit waterholes at Okakeujo & Namutoni Restcamps attract an abundance of animals throughout the evening, providing us with many amazing wildlife sightings.
-We enjoy early morning and late afternoon game drives.
-Overnight Okakeujo & Namutoni Restcamps inside Etosha.
-(Serviced Camping – B, L, D)
+We set up camp just outside the Park and enjoy a late afternoon game drive on the afternoon in the Kiboko Overland vehicle.
+(Serviced Camping – B & D)

-After a morning game drive we exit Etosha and travel to Rundu on the banks of the Kavango River.
+A morning game drive takes us out of the Park and we travel to Rundu on the banks of the Kavango River.
 Our camp is set amongst the lush vegetation overlooking the Kavango River.
-(Serviced Camping – B, L, D)
+(Serviced Camping – B & D)

-Continuing into the Caprivi we cross into Botswana and travel by road and boat to our campsite on the edge of the Okavango Delta.
+Continuing into the Caprivi we cross into Botswana and travel to our campsite on the edge of the Okavango Delta.
 The following day we do mokoro & boat excursions in the back channels of the Nxamasire area of the delta.
 Game walks are also done on the smaller islands in the area subject to the water levels of the delta.
-(Serviced Camping – B, L, D)
+(Serviced Camping – Day 15 B & D / Day 16 B, L, D)

 After breakfast we travel across the Zimbabwean border to Victoria Falls, without doubt one of the greatest and most spectacular sights in Africa.
 The afternoon and following morning is spent at leisure to browse the local markets, to experience the many optional activities on offer in the adrenalin capital of Africa including white water rafting, bungi jumping, microlighting/ airplane or helicopter flights over the Falls and to visit the Falls (own expense).
 Overnight Sprayview Hotel (or similar).
 (Accommodated – B. Lunches and dinners own account)